How to clean diamond jewelry

 - Commercial cleaning solutions

-There are a number of commercial cleaning solutions available on the market.
-Remember to check the instructions and warnings carefully and ensure it doesn’t contain any chemicals or abrasive materials as this could cause your ring to be discoloured or lose its durability.
+There are several commercial cleaning solutions available on the market.
+Remember to carefully check the instructions and warnings.
+Make sure it doesn’t contain any chemicals or abrasive materials.
+They could discolor your ring or make it less durable and easier to damage.
+After the treatment, rinse your ring under running water and dry it with a lint-free cloth.

 - Ultrasonic cleaner

-- Never use chlorine, bleach or acetone as they can break down some of the base metals in the ring.
+- Never use chlorine, bleach or acetone.
+They can break down some of the base metals in the ring.

-- Never use abrasives, such as household cleaners or toothpaste, as they can easily scratch metals.
+- Never use abrasives, such as household cleaners or toothpaste.
+They can easily scratch metals.

 - Never use ammonia or ammonia-based solutions if you’ve had your diamond treated in any way.